 Electricity cables owned and maintained by the Distribution Network Operator (DNO) supply the streetlights with electricity.
 The DNO cables supply electricity to your home as well as to street lights.
 In Surrey there are two DNO suppliers.
 These are:

 When a fault with the DNO equipment/cabling is affecting a streetlight this is known as a dead service.

-When a dead service is identified our contractor, Skanska, will report the fault directly to the DNO requesting they undertake the works required to repair the cable feeding the streetlight.
+When a dead service is identified our contractor, Milestone (formerly Skanska), will report the fault directly to the DNO requesting they undertake the works required to repair the cable feeding the streetlight.
 This may also be known as a 5th core fault (see more information below).

 These types of faults will show as an energy supplier fault on the online fault reporting system.

 Milestone aim to liaise with the DNO to resolve this type of fault within 30 working days.
 Unfortunately, this may not always be possible as the repairs are not within our control .
 Works to resolve faults with energy supply to homes and businesses usually take priority.